honganh1206/smolkafka/notes/Replicate Logs.md

 > For short-running programs, we can make a `run` package that exports the `Run()` function responsible for running the program.
 >
 > For long-running programs, we make an `agent` package that exports an `Agent` type managing different components and processes that make up the service.

+## Agents

+Long-running software components acting on the behalf of a system/controlling entity to observe state/make decisions/perform actions close to the system.